ElkeHanschen/project-js-smooth-anchor/README.md

 ### What is this about?

-- after clicking a link in nav, smooth anchor jump/scroll in that page to another section on that page
+- after clicking a link in nav, smooth anchor jump/scroll to another section on that page
 - use simple JavaScript, no jQueryWhatsoever
 - the target sections are detected automatically by searching for the ids of the target (here, `href`)